queirozfcom/vector_space_retrieval/README.md

 ## Running the scripts

+### Run all scripts together

+Just run `vector_space_retrieval$ python -m vsr.main` - this is a special module that just runs the other modules in the correct order.

+### Run each script separately

 > The scripts should be run in this order!

 Since the project is structured as *python modules*, please use the `-m` modifier when running them.